Vipe-tools/UmlagerungsTool-Archive/README.md

 Status: Active Development

-Type: Internal Business Tool / Portfolio Project
+Type: Internal Business Tool, Portfolio Project and Process Automation Tool

 The software is actively used in a real warehouse and e-commerce environment and continues to evolve based on operational requirements.